Elementary – Primary

-This learning tool is intended to help teachers support their students in the Aboriginal Arts & Stories competition.
+This learning tool is intended to help teachers support their students in the Indigenous Arts & Stories competition (formerly known as Aboriginal Arts & Stories).
 Using this guide, educators can assist Indigenous youth with the creative process of developing their art and writing.
 It offers suggestions for dealing with sensitive issues, for motivating Indigenous students, and for encouraging youth to reflect on culture, identity and expression.

 To have students demonstrate an understanding of the importance of oral tradition and beliefs in early Mi'kmaq society.

 To have students create their own belief story and petroglyph.

 As part of the social studies curriculum students should develop an understanding of the traditional ways of life and beliefs of the Mi'kmaq.
 They will work to create a story that might be told by the early Mi'kmaq people in order to gain a greater understanding of the importance of the...